On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Introduction

+The first approach is a halo-based method, where all haloes of different sizes are identified based on a given algorithm (for example, friend of friend) \citep{Xu:2023-Maximum-entropy-distributions-of-dark-matter}.
+All particles in the entire N-body system are then divided into halo particles and out-of-halo particles.
+The statistics of density \citep{Xu:2022-Two-thirds-law-for-pairwise-ve}, velocity \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}, and acceleration \citep{Xu:2022-The-origin-of-MOND-acceleratio} evolve differently for halo particles and out-of-halo particles, which can be studied separately.
+In this approach, the largest haloes in the system introduce a critical scale $r_t$.
+Below this scale, the dominant flow is the flow in haloes, i.e. the dynamics of in-halo particles.
+Above that scale, the dynamics of haloes and out-of-halo particles becomes dominant.
+Therefore, the flow of dark matter exhibits distinct behavior on small and large scales, i.e. a constant divergence nature on small scales and an irrotational nature on large scales, as well as a clear transition between two regimes \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating} (Fig. \ref{fig:19}).

-A different alternative strategy (correlation-based approach) of statistical analysis works with statistical measures of velocity field.
-The correlation, structure, dispersion, and spectrum functions are among the most important statistical measures to quantify the peculiar velocity field \citep{Xu:2022-The-statistical-theory-of-2nd}.
-In this approach, the scale and redshift variation of these statistical measures can be studied in detail \citep{Xu:2022-Two-thirds-law-for-pairwise-ve,Kitaura:2016-Bayesian-redshift-space-distor,Pueblas:2009-Generation-of-vorticity-and-ve}.
-Halo structure is not explicitly involved in this approach.
-However, on small scale, most pairs of particles are from the same halo.
-While on large scale, pairs of particles are from different halos.
-Therefore, effect of halo structure on statistics can be clearly identified through the scale dependence of these statistical measures.
-Statistical analysis by projecting velocity field onto structured grids may involve information loss.
-In this paper, we directly compute statistical measures of different order that contain the most complete information of a N-body system at different scales and redshifts.
+An alternative correlation-based approach focuses on various statistical measures of the velocity field.
+Correlation-based statistical analysis was originally developed for incompressible homogeneous turbulence \citep{Batchelor:1953-The-Theory-of-Homogeneous-Turb}.
+The velocity correlation functions, first introduced in the 1930s \citep{Taylor:1935-Statistical-theory-of-turbulan,Taylor:1932-The-transport-of-vorticity-and}, play a central role in the statistical theory of turbulence.
+Other statistical measures can be related to correlation functions and used to describe how energy and enstrophy are distributed on different scales.
+For SG-CFD, the two-point correlation, structure, dispersion, and spectrum functions are among the most commonly used statistical measures to quantify the peculiar velocity field \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}.
+Real-space two-point statistics are calculated by a pairwise averaging over all pairs of particles on the same scale (or separated by the same distance $r$).
+Therefore, the scale and redshift variation of these statistical measures can be studied in detail \citep{Xu:2022-Two-thirds-law-for-pairwise-ve,Kitaura:2016-Bayesian-redshift-space-distor,Pueblas:2009-Generation-of-vorticity-and-ve}.
+In this approach, haloes are not explicitly identified.
+However, on small scales, most pairs of particles with a small separation $r$ should come from the same halo.
+On large scales, pairs of particles with a large separation $r$ often come from different haloes.
+Therefore, the effect of haloes on real-space statistics involving the critical scale $r_t$ can be clearly demonstrated by the scale-dependence (or r-dependence) of these statistical measures (Fig. \ref{fig:20}) \citep{Xu:2022-Two-thirds-law-for-pairwise-ve}.